Lily Yulianti Farid: Career

 Farid was credited with the role of the initiator and director of the mid-June Makassar International Writers Festival (MIWF) in Makassar in 2011.
 Her strong belief in literary writing and reading tradition encouraged her to attend festivals of writers in several countries, including Singapore, Australia, France, the Netherlands and Hong Kong, as well as the Ubud Writers & Readers Festival in Bali, and at Utan Kayu, Jakarta.

 Death

 Farid died in Melbourne, Australia on 10 March 2023.
-She has been living with cancer until her death.
+She had been living with ovarian cancer until her death.